mahindrautela/VAE-compositesdiscovery/README.md

-# VAE based deep generation of composite materials
+# VAE based discovery of composite materials

 ### This code is a part of the work presented in the paper: